Who is O.J. Simpson?

 Attorney F. Lee Bailey was the main lawyer for O.J Simpson.
 Later, Johnnie Cochran became the defense team’s lead attorney.

-He also receives USD 1700 per month from the Screen Actors Guild pension.
+Additionally, Simpson receives USD 1700 monthly from the Screen Actors Guild pension.

 O.J.
 Simpson social media